 \section{The Generic Fiber}

-Suppose that \(K\) is a complete local field with \(2\in O_K^{\times}\) and residue field \(k\) and that \(X\) is a regular proper flat curve on \(O_K\) with smooth generic fiber \(X_K\) and special fiber \(X_k\).
+Suppose that \(K\) is a local field with \(2\in O_K^{\times}\) and residue field \(k\) and that \(X\) is a regular proper flat curve on \(O_K\) with smooth generic fiber \(X_K\) and special fiber \(X_k\).
 Suppose that \(X_K\) is connected and has a rational point.
-It specializes to a rational point on \(X_k\), so \(Tr(X_k)\neq 0\). \begin{proposition} In the context above, we have
+It specializes to a rational point on \(X_k\), so \(tr(X_k)>0\). \begin{proposition} We have

 as \(\mathbb{Z}/2\)-vector spaces. \end{proposition} \begin{proof} By \cite{L} for every \(i\) there is an isomorphism

 So